 - Click search, examine the results, and note terms of interest.

 - Click edit to add the terms you have noted.

-For example, if your topic is cognitive influences on stereotyping of women, you would dedicate one row to the concept cognitive, one to the concept stereotyping, and one to the concept women.
-After thinking of closely related terms and adding asterisks, you might come up with:
+Example: If your topic is cognitive influences on stereotyping of women, dedicate one row to "cognitive," one to "stereotyping," and one to the "women."
+Adding closely related terms and using asterisks, you might come up with a search like this: